virtual-cast/Zenject/README.md

     * Default: **ContractType**
     * This type must either to equal to **ContractType** or derive from **ContractType**.
 If unspecified, it assumes ToSelf(), which means that the **ResultType** will be the same as the **ContractType**.
 This value will be used by whatever is given as the **ConstructionMethod** to retrieve an instance of this type

 * **Identifier** = The value to use to uniquely identify the binding.
 This can be ignored in most cases, but can be quite useful in cases where you need to distinguish between multiple bindings with the same contract type.
-See <a href="#identifiers">here</a> for details.
+See [here](#identifiers) for details.

 * **ConstructionMethod** = The method by which an instance of **ResultType** is created/retrieved.
-See <a href="#construction-methods">this section</a> for more details on the various construction methods.
+See [this section](#construction-methods) for more details on the various construction methods.

     * Default: FromNew()
     * Examples: eg. FromGetter, FromMethod, FromResolve, FromComponentInNewPrefab, FromSubContainerResolve, FromInstance, etc.